Mentalab-hub/explorepy/docs/installation.rst

 Ubuntu
 ^^^^^^
 1. Install Bluetooth header files using ``sudo apt-get install libbluetooth-dev``
-2. It is recommended to install Anaconda Python package.
-Download and install Anaconda Python 3.7 Ubuntu installer from `here <https://www.anaconda.com/distribution/#download-section>`_.
+2. It is best to install Anaconda.
+Download and install the Anaconda Python 3.7 Ubuntu installer `here <https://www.anaconda.com/distribution/#download-section>`_.
 3. We recommend using a virtual environment in Conda.

   * In Conda command prompt: ``conda create -n myenv python=3.6``